JeffReeves/spiffy-css/README.md

 2. Copy the contents of the desired .css file.

-3. Click on the Stylish plugin, click on the kebob menu (&vellip;), and select "Create New Style".
+3. Click on the Stylus plugin, click on the kebob menu (&vellip;), and select "Create New Style".

 4. Select the "Import" option within Stylish, paste the CSS code, and click "Overwrite Style".